kodell-64/perl/README.md

+### About Me

+I have been writing fullstack web-apps, control systems, test frameworks, monitoring solutions, log analyzers and parsets and many other software solutions  in Perl for over twenty years now.

+I hold certification in Perl from *Batky-Howell* Training Solutions (batky-howell.com)

-### A small subset of Perl projects I have authored
+Below is a small example of some of the projects I have written in Perl.

 ### OOP-Perl